bishesh1998/Lab-3-Clustering-Analysis-Using-K-Means-and-K-Medoids-Algorithms/README.md

-Lab 3: Clustering Analysis Using K-Means and K-Medoids Algorithms
+## Lab 3: Clustering Analysis Using K-Means and K-Medoids Algorithms

-Name: Bishesh
-Institution Affiliation

-GitHub: Lab 3 Repository
+## GitHub: Lab 3 Repository

-Purpose

 This lab applies clustering techniques to the Wine dataset from sklearn using K-Means and K-Medoids algorithms.
 The goal is to analyze cluster formation, compare clustering performance, and evaluate results using Silhouette Score and Adjusted Rand Index (ARI).

-Key Insights
+## Key Insights

 K-Means: Silhouette Score = 0.2849, ARI = 0.8975